 - 1. While giving necessary consideration to intellectual property, etc., ensuring the transparency of their services by recognizing that it is an essential and prioritized issue. - 2.
-In order for users of ESG evaluation and data provision services to understand the basic content of the services, including what the evaluation aims to capture and how this is measured, disclosing the philosophybasic approach for providing services, including the purpose, concept, and basic methodology of evaluation. - 3.
+In order for users of ESG evaluation and data provision services to understand the basic content of the services, including what the evaluation aims to capture and how this is measured, disclosing the basic approach for providing services, including the purpose and basic methodology of evaluation. - 3.
 In order to enable users and companies subject to evaluation to understand the basic structure of the evaluation, disclosing sufficient information on the methodologies and processes for formulating the evaluation, including any major updates on them, if any.
 When inquiries are received from companies subject to evaluation through a contact point, providing careful explanations to the extent practically possible. - 4.
 Disclosing the sources of information that are used in the development of ESG evaluation and data.
 In particular, if estimated data is used, disclosing this fact and the basic methodology of estimation.
-I; if data sources and/or items are diverse or of great numbers, doing this these in a reasonable scope and manner, such as by consolidating or limiting the scope, reflecting their importance and usefulness. - 5.
+If data sources and/or items are diverse or of great numbers, doing these in a reasonable scope and manner, such as by consolidating or limiting the scope, reflecting their importance and usefulness. - 5.
 Disclosing, in an easy-to-understand manner, the purpose, concept, and basic methodology of the evaluation; doing this in a reasonable scope and manner, such as by consolidating or limiting the scope, taking into consideration a provider's situation and the importance and relevance of individual items.
 The items are for example the following:

-- Purpose, approach, and intent of formulation of ESG evaluation and data - Specific details_contents of evaluation methodologies (detailed_specific evaluation criteria, important indicators and weights in evaluation, businesses and companies subject to evaluation, and other contents of methodologies that can lead to significant differences in evaluation results) - Evaluation process (evaluation procedures and steps, checks and monitoring, etc.) - Contact point where the evaluation results can be explained in detail - Sources of information on which the evaluation is based, policy and status of estimated data usage, the update timings and estimation methodologies of data that is particularly important to the overall assessment - With respect to the overall evaluation, the timing of evaluation and the timing of data creation, use, and update - Changes made when the evaluation methodology is updated.
+- Purpose, approach, and intent of formulation of ESG evaluation and data - Specific contents of evaluation methodologies (specific evaluation criteria, important indicators and weights in evaluation, businesses and companies subject to evaluation, and other contents of methodologies that can lead to significant differences in evaluation results) - Evaluation process (evaluation procedures and steps, checks and monitoring, etc.) - Contact point where the evaluation results can be explained in detail - Sources of information on which the evaluation is based, policy and status of estimated data usage, the update timings and estimation methodologies of data that is particularly important to the overall assessment - With respect to the overall evaluation, the timing of evaluation and the timing of data creation, use, and update - Changes made when the evaluation methodology is updated.
 Especially if any items are improved through the PDCA cycle, this fact and reasons for it.

-In addition to ensuring the quality of ESG evaluation and data, eEnsuring transparency is extremely important as it leads to improvement improving in the reliability and understanding of data and evaluation among market participants and ensuring the quality of ESG evaluation and data.
+Ensuring transparency is extremely important as it leads to improving the reliability and understanding of data and evaluation among market participants and ensuring the quality of ESG evaluation and data.